Director of Veterans Initiatives

 Patrick Lane is the vice president of WICHE’s Policy Analysis and Research unit.
 He previously was its director of data initiatives, a role that has included managing the Multistate Longitudinal Data Exchange, which seeks to improve linkages between state data systems to provide better information to students and their families while also improving education, workforce, and economic development policy.
 He previously coordinated WICHE’s Adult College Completion Network and has worked extensively on the Non-Traditional No More: Policy Solutions for Adult Learners project.
 Both projects focused on identifying policy and practice solutions to help adults with prior college credit return to postsecondary education to complete their degrees.
 Lane also coordinated WICHE’s College Access Regional Network, which focused on increasing the number of low-income students prepared to enter and succeed in post secondary education.
 He came to WICHE having spent several years working in education policy in the Republic of the Marshall Islands.
 Lane received a master’s degree from the Heller School for Social Policy and Management at Brandeis University in 2007 and completed a Ph.D. in public administration at the University of Colorado Denver in 2015.

-Sarah Leibrandt, Ph.D., is a senior research analyst at the Western Interstate Commission for Higher Education and has over 15 years of experience working in secondary and postsecondary education.
-Since joining WICHE in 2013, Leibrandt has helped state agencies share education and workforce data with each other through the Multistate Longitudinal Data Exchange as a way to provide better information to students and their families while also improving education, workforce, and economic development policy.
-Currently, Leibrandt leads WICHE’s adult learner initiatives that include Recognizing Learning in the 21st Century, a large-scale research study and landscape analysis of the scaling of prior learning assessment policies and practices.
+Sarah Leibrandt, Ph.D., is the director of strategy, impact, and academic partnerships at the Western Interstate Commission for Higher Education and has over 15 years of experience working in secondary and postsecondary education.
+Since joining WICHE in 2013, Leibrandt has led several initiatives including WICHE’s Recognizing Learning in the 21st Century, a large-scale research study and landscape analysis of the scaling of prior learning assessment policies and practices.
+Sarah has also helped state agencies share education and workforce data with each other through the Multistate Longitudinal Data Exchange as a way to provide better information to students and their families while also improving education, workforce, and economic development policy.
 Prior to joining WICHE, Leibrandt worked for the Colorado Department of Education and Red Rocks Community College.
 Leibrandt earned a B.A. in Spanish from Wellesley College and a Ph.D. in Education Policy from the University of Colorado Boulder.

 Vice President, Behavioral Health & Co-Director, Mental Health Technology Transfer Center